javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 };
 ```

-The `user` object can be imagined as an information shelf with two items labelled "name" and "age".
+The `user` object can be imagined as a cabinet with two signed files labelled "name" and "age".

 ![user object](object-user.png)